Kinoma/KPR-examples/README.md

 <x-app-info id="xmldom.example.kinoma.marvell.com"><span class="networkSample uiSample"></span></x-app-info>

-This example demonstrates how to issue an HTTP request to the Open Weather Map service and use the KPR DOM parsing APIs to parse the XML response.
+This example demonstrates how to issue an HTTP request to the OpenWeatherMap service and use the KPR DOM parsing APIs to parse the XML response.
 The temperature for the requested city is displayed.
 This example shows how to invoke a HTTP request to a web service, parse the XML response, display a busy indicator while waiting for the result and how to implement a tappable link which opens in the device browser.
 Note that browser support may not be available on all platforms.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***